drissamri/beautiful-jekyll/_posts/2015-09-15-continuous-deployment-on-bluemix-with-travisci.md

  - TravisCI
 ---

-You've been reading much about Continuous Integratione and Continuous Deployment and think it only applies to big projects?
+You've been reading much about Continuous Integration and Continuous Deployment and think it only applies to big projects?
 Think again.
-A simple site like this website can benefit from it, that is why I will show you how easy it is to set it up for a GitHub project with Travis CI.
-What I want to achieve is that every Git push will result in an automated deployment of my website on Bluemix.
+A simple site like this website can benefit from it, that is why I will show you how easy it is to set it up for a GitHub project with [Travis CI](https://travis-ci.org/).
+What I want to achieve is that every Git push will result in an automated deployment of my website on [Bluemix](http://bluemix.net).
 This will only take a few minutes to setup.

 If you are currently using a public GitHub repository then you can also use Travis CI for free!
 If you don't know Travis CI, it's a hosted Continuous Integration platform that makes it easy to have automated builds for your applications.
 If you have used Jenkins before, you can compare it with that, only you don't have to install anything since it's an online service so you can just sign up with your GitHub account.